UK Driving Test Pass Rates: 18 Years of History

 What is the forecast for UK driving test pass rates in 2025-26 and beyond?

-PassRates.uk forecasts the 2025-26 pass rate at 48.9 to 49.4 percent based on three factors.
+PassRates.uk forecasts the 2025-26 pass rate in the 48.5 to 49.5 percent band based on three factors.
 First, the May 2026 booking cap rule will be in effect for a full year, removing some rushed-preparation cancellation-bot bookings that depressed the recent figures.
-Second, the DVSA examiner backlog reduction programme is reaching steady-state.
-Third, the volume distribution is stabilising; the urban migration that depressed 2018-24 figures is reaching a natural ceiling.
+Second, the DVSA examiner backlog reduction programme is reaching steady-state and the volume rebound that depressed 2022-23 and 2023-24 has stabilised.
+Third, the candidate preparation improvement trend continues.
 The 50 percent threshold is achievable in 2025-26 if the booking cap effect is at the high end of expectations.
-The 51.0 percent 2018-19 peak is unlikely to be reached again in the near term because the volume mix has shifted permanently toward urban centres.
+The longer-term ceiling depends on whether the urban volume mix continues to migrate (pushing the weighted average down) faster than candidate preparation improves (pushing it up).

 Related guides